 Picture this: You’re mixing cake batter, and you reach into the cabinet for the baking powder – but what’s the difference between this type of leavening and others, like bicarbonate of soda?
 And what should you do if it’s past the “best by” date – is it still okay to use?

 Baking powder is a chemical leavening agent containing an acid and bicarbonate of soda, aka sodium bicarbonate, or baking soda.

 Yikes!
-Sounds like high school chemistry.
+That sounds like high school chemistry.

-But keep this in mind: cooking is not just an art, but a fascinating science.
+But keep this in mind: cooking is not just an art but a fascinating science.